gershomlapaix/DSA/readme.md

 Inside the function, the address is used to access the actual argument used in the call.
 This means that the changes made to the parameter affect the passed argument.

+## Structures
+A structure in C++ is a group of  data elements grouped together under one name.
+These data members can have different types and different lengths.
+It is a `user defined data type` which allows us to combine data items of different kinds.

 ## Queue

 Queue is a `linear data structure` which operates in a FIFO or LILO.
 Queue is ADT with a bounded(predefined) capacity.